Skip to main content

 • It is a violation to film or videotape a non-conference or district athletic contest in which your school or team is not competing unless prior consent of the two schools involved has been obtained.

 • A school does not have to obtain permission to film or tape a NON-CONFERENCE OR DISTRICT contest in which it is competing.
-However, the film or videotape shall not be utilized until after the contest has been completed.

 • Films and videotapes become the property of the school doing the filming unless by district rule or by consent of the schools involved in the contest.